mohamedtawfek05354/VOIS/README.md

 # Automated Testing and Data Analysis Project
 --------------------------------------------
 This project consists of two automated tasks using Selenium/Java and one data manipulation task using Python.
-The project demonstrates test automation best practices, the use of design patterns, and data-driven testing in Selenium for the first two tasks.
+The project demonstrates test automation best practices, the use of design patterns, and data-driven testing in Selenium for the first two tasks and they will work headless. the data driven in the first two tasks with JSON and I am using Config.properties as well for storing and inserting data.
 For the third task, Python is used to clean and analyze a CSV file.

 ## Table of Contents
 - [Project Overview](#project-overview)